timkellogg/joerator-rails/README.md

 ### Features to Add

-* Make users able to add coffeeshops (not only admin)
+* Allow users the ability to delete their own reviews, or update coffeeshops that they added
-* Make admin able to remove reviews
+* Add ability to favorite coffeeshop
-* Show the reviews that the users has submitted on their profile page
-* Test ajax (reviews)

 ### Legal